Add map cards

 1. In an existing dashboard, access Edit mode by clicking Edit in the upper-right corner.

-In a new dashboard, the report is in Edit mode by default (see Add dashboards).
+In a new dashboard, the report is in Edit mode by default.

-You can also duplicate an existing card with Duplicate, and then only modify what needs to be different (see Duplicate a Dashboard Element).
+You can also duplicate an existing card with copy16px, and then only modify what needs to be different.

 1. Select Map.

-2. In the first input, enter a meaningful Card title.
+2. In the first input, enter a meaningful Card title, for example, Visits With Clickthrough Lower Than 25%.

-When you leave the box empty and save the dashboard, the card title will be [Selected Metric] per Country.
+When you leave the box empty and save the dashboard, the card title will be [Selected Metric] per Country (for example, Device Category per Country).

-3. Under Metric, click the dropdown menu, and then select one metric to show its values on a world map:
+3. Under Metric, click the dropdown menu, and then select one metric to show its values on a world map (for example, Visit Count).

-We recommend that you select Last search in situations where the last query performed by the user is the reason why they did the custom event.
+• Select Last search to link each custom event to the query immediately preceding it (if any).
+This is useful in situations where the last query performed by the user is the reason for the custom event.

 For example, in Salesforce, when agents attached a result to a case (caseAttach), the last query they made gave them the results they used to do the custom event.